klattmose/klattmose.github.io/CookieClicker/CCSE-POCs/README.md

 Any bug or suggestion should be **opened as an issue** [in the repository](https://github.com/klattmose/klattmose.github.io/issues) for easier tracking.
 This allows me to close issues once they're fixed.

 ## Version History

+**09/09/2021 - (2.027)**
+* Added support for custom images for the Pantheon and Grimoire
+* Added hooks for Steam.modsPopup
+* Added support for custom Golden cookie sound selector options
+* Added support for custom Milk selector options
+* Added support for custom Background selector options

 **09/01/2021 - (2.025)**
 * Vaulting for custom upgrades no longer depends on mod load order